merklecounty/rget/README.md

 ## FAQ

+If you have a question that isn't answered here please [open an issue](https://github.com/merklecounty/rget/issues/new) or [start a discussion on the mailing list](https://groups.google.com/forum/#!forum/rget)

 - **Q**: Where did this idea come from?
 - **A**: This project builds upon a design doc for [Binary Transparency](https://wiki.mozilla.org/Security/Binary_Transparency) originally designed for the Mozilla Firefox project.